-IF THE TREE IN MY PARLOR IS ANY INDICATION, Christmas has arrived at A Garden for the House.
-Would you like to see some of the baubles — and yes, beagles — that ornament the boughs?
+Would you like to see some of the baubles — and yes, beagles — that ornament the boughs of my Christmas tree each year?
 Here they are, along with a few thoughts on treating, lighting, and decorating this evergreen symbol of the holidays:

 Treating a tree.
-To keep a tree fresh through the holidays, first spray its branches with anti-transpirant, such as Wilt-Pruf.
-I spray mine before it comes indoors.
-Next, saw off at least one inch of the tree’s base (usually the seller will do this for you).
-Thirdly, set the tree in a stand with a good-sized basin, and fill the basin with water.
+To keep a tree fresh through the holidays, be sure to saw off at least one inch of the tree’s base (usually the seller will do this for you).
+Then set the tree in a stand with a good-sized basin, and fill the basin with water.
 As evaporation occurs — and this will be daily — add more water.
-Finally, turn off nearby radiators.
-Even a tree that has been sprayed with anti-transpirant can’t be expected to hold onto its needles in a room that is hot and dry.
+Turn off nearby radiators, too.
+A pine tree can’t be expected to hold onto its needles in a room that is hot and dry.

-Decorating: I’ll admit that a tree dressed in all blue, all gold, or all silver balls can look elegant.
+Decorating: I’ll admit that a tree dressed in all-blue, all-gold, or all-silver balls can look elegant.
 But only if that tree is located in a department store.
-At home, I think decoration should be a personal statement that follows no set of rules.
+At home, decoration should be a personal statement that follows no set of rules.
 Use whatever ornaments you’ve collected over the years, including those you or your children were forced to make in elementary school.

 I made such a bauble as a first-grader in the 1960s.
 It was a little snowman.
 He was crafted from marshmallows, with green sequins for eyes and a cone-shaped hat made from red construction paper.
 My mother kept this relic until 2006, and then foolishly sent it to me.
 I say “foolishly” because the little snowman crashed to the floor last December, where it was quickly discovered — and eaten — by Lily the Beagle.